 Filling the Bierocks

-Look at the pictures below to see the easiest technique for forming the bierocks.
-First roll up the sides of the dough and pinch them together.
+To form the bierocks, first roll up the sides of the dough and pinch them together.
 It will resemble a cannoli.
 Second, pull one end of the dough up and over the meat.
 You may need to hold the meat in the other side to keep it from squeezing out.
 Third, repeat the same step with the other end of the dough.
 Finally, pinch all of the dough together, to make sure it stays sealed.

 Repeat the filling process with the other dough balls.
 As you go, flip the bierock over and place on a baking sheet lined with parchment paper.